akorablov/project_data_jobs/README.md

 - Data Engineers are expected to possess more cloud-related and big data tools, with AWS (30%), Azure (30%), and Spark (32%) appearing prominently highlighting the infrastructure-heavy nature of this role.
 In contrast, Data Analysts are more often expected to be familiar with Excel (30%), Power BI (26%), and Tableau (21%), indicating an emphasis on business intelligence and reporting tools.

-## 2. Tracking trends in skill demand specific to Data Analyst positions.
+## 2. Tracking trends in skill demand specific to Data Analyst positions

 To explore how demand for specific skills shifted over the year, I filtered job postings for Data Analyst positions and grouped the associated skills by posting month.
 This approach highlights the top 5 skills for each month, offering a clear view of changing priorities in the job market throughout 2023.